-These days, the focus is on the quality of the content and not the keywords.
+These days, the focus is on the quality of the content and not the keywords and that is why you need to hire SEO experts.
 If you try to keyword stuff your content today, your website will disappear from the search result pages for a very long time.

 It was not that long ago that Google had no way of knowing whether or not a website owner actually loaded malware on their own website, purchased bad links, or put stuffed content on their site.
 In many cases, these websites were the result of sabotage SEO where a competitor would hack the site and cause all kinds of problems.